pbezant/HELTEC-ESP32-LORA/README.md

 This project implements a sensor node using the Heltec ESP32 LoRa V3 board.
 It includes support for:

-- OLED display with multiple screens and logging
+- OLED display with multiple screens and logging (using the DisplayManager library)
 - BME280 temperature, humidity, and pressure sensor
-- Direct LoRa communication using RadioLib
+- LoRaWAN communication using RadioLib
 - Deep sleep for power saving
 - PIR motion sensor wake-up (optional)